 The Labrador-Island Link (LIL) will carry electricity from the generating facility at Muskrat Falls to the island of Newfoundland.
-It will be a High Voltage direct current (HVdc) transmission system with a 60 m wide right-of-way and will be 1,100 km long, running from central Labrador, crossing the Strait of Belle Isle, and extending to Newfoundland’s Avalon Peninsula.
+It’s an 1,100 km 900 megawatt High Voltage direct current (HVdc) transmission line running from central Labrador, crossing the Strait of Belle Isle, and extending to Soldiers Pond on the Avalon Peninsula.
+Construction work on LIL began in Labrador in June 2014.
+As of the end of 2016, almost 70% of the construction of LIL was complete.
+The transmission assets are expected to be in service by mid-2018.

 - 35 km underwater cable crossing across the Strait of Belle Isle, from Forteau Point, Labrador to Shoal Cove, Newfoundland.